mattcling/Cs-180-Team-Project/README2.md

-Description

-Additional info for Phase 2:
+ # Additional info for Phase 2:

 Phase 2 consists of building the communication functionality of your team's social media platform.
 The core requirements for this phase are as follows: